When it comes to home loans there are five key areas you need consider:

-There are plenty of extra costs when you’re buying a home, such as conveyancing, stamp duty, moving costs, so the more fees you can avoid on your home loan, the better.
-While $200 might not seem like much in the grand scheme of things, it adds up to $6,000 over the life of a 30 year loan – money which would be much better off either reinvested into your home loan or in your back pocket for the next rainy day.
+There are plenty of extra costs involved when you’re buying a home, such as conveyancing, stamp duty, and moving costs, so often the more fees you can avoid on your home loan, the better.
+While $200 per year might not seem like much in the grand scheme of things, it adds up to $6000 over the life of a 30 year loan – money which may be much better off either reinvested into your home loan or in your back pocket for the next rainy day.

 By picking the loan with no fees, and investing an extra $20 a month into her loan, Josie will end up shaving 6 months off her 30 year loan and saving over $9,000* in interest repayments.

-Redraw fees are charged by your lender when you want to take money you have already paid into your mortgage back out.
-Typically, banks will only allow you to take money out of your loan if you have a redraw facility attached to your loan, and the money you are taking out is part of any additional repayments you’ve made.
+Redraw fees may be charged by your lender when you want to take money you have already paid onto your mortgage back out.
+Typically, banks will only allow you to take money out of your loan if you have a redraw facility attached to your loan, and only the money from any additional repayments you’ve made.

 When looking for the right mortgage, a loan’s features can sometimes be just as important as the interest rate, especially if you are planning to put extra money towards your mortgage at some point over the life of the loan.